Showing posts with label Landscape. Show all posts

 Your exploration doesn't have to end here.
 Rishworth Moor itself beckons with further adventures.
 Hike to the summit for panoramic views of the surrounding countryside, marvel at the ancient standing stones steeped in myth and legend, or visit the historic village of Rishworth with its charming pubs and traditional cottages.

 The pictures below show the area around both bridges and the clough.
 They were taken in December 2020 with a Nikon d3300.
-The un-watermarked and higher resolution versions can be seen on Clickasnap by clicking any images (opens in another window).
+Clicking any of the images should open a link in another window to my Colin Green Photography store on Zazzle.

 The A672 Oldham Turnpike connects Oldham with Ripponden, the bridge replaced the much smaller Oxygrainz Bridge below which was once the packhorse route connecting the 2 towns.